serhioms/MultiTest/README.md

 # MultiTest
-JUnit 4 rule and annotations to run in parallel your code in multiple threads: @MultiTest, @MultiThread, @MultyCycle
+JUnit 4 rule and annotations to run in parallel your code in multiple threads: @MultiTest, @MultiThread, @MultyEndOfCycle, @MultyEndOfSet, @MultyBefore

 Based on java.util.concurrent.Phaser